SAP/spartacus-docs/_pages/dev/cors.md

 }
 ```

-In case you use the Assisted Service Module(AMS), you must add the same headers:
+If you use the Assisted Service Module (ASM), you must also add the same headers to the `corsfilter.assistedservicewebservices` settings, as follows:

 ```json
 {